 Until 1877, local prisons fell under the jurisdiction of many local authorities.
 There is an option in the Advanced Search to narrow lists of Local Prisons by their jurisdiction.
 For example, you can choose to see only prisons under the management of counties or those under the management of municipalities (or boroughs).
 Some prisons were jointly managed by franchises and municipalities.
 It is also possible to find prisons under a specific jurisdiction by combining the Local Prison Jurisdiction options with the keyword search boxes.
 For example, a search for ‘Bedfordshire’ under County together with ‘county’ under Local Prison Jurisdictions will return all prisons in Bedfordshire under the authority of the County Quarter Sessions.
 Alternatively, a search for ‘Cambridge’ in the Search Term box together with ‘Municipality’ under Local Prison Jurisdictions will return all prisons managed by the Cambridge borough authorities.
 But note, it will not include the ‘Spinning House’ which was jointly operated by the Municipality and the University – that would require a different or additional option (‘municipality & university’) to be selected under ‘Local Prison Jurisdictions’.

-Prisons in Prison History were recovered using a specific method, namely, extracting data from a set of Principal Primary Sources.
+Prisons in the 19th Century Prisons database were recovered using a specific method, namely, extracting data from a set of Principal Primary Sources.
 The method is described at length in the Guide to the Criminal Prisons of 19th Century England.
 The Advanced Search allows you to bring up the lists of prisons provided by the different Principal Primary Sources.
 Many of these are Parliamentary Papers – Returns requested by Parliament or systems of annual reporting on individual prisons – but two are publications by 19th century penal reformers: James Neild and the members of the Society for the Improvement of Prison Discipline.
 Please note, by selecting two (or more) different Sources in the list provided, the Search will return all prisons which featured in either source, and not just those common to both sources.

 Finally, you can narrow the results of your search to those prisons which have Surviving Archives.